SPECIAL EDUCATION

 Coordinators

-Lauren Averill - (Oversight of Pioneer Ridge Middle, Trail Ridge Middle, and Gardner Edgerton High)
+Lauren Averill - (Oversight of Trail Ridge Middle, Pioneer Ridge Middle and Gardner Edgerton High, CPI, ESY, Motor, Alternate Assessments, and Curriculum)

-Olivia Riscovallez - (Oversight of related services, Edgerton Elementary, Grand Star Elementary, Madison Elementary, Nike Elementary, and Sunflower Elementary)
+Kelly Edwards - (Oversight of Gardner Elementary, Grand Star Elementary, and Madison Elementary, Out-of-district placements, nurse liaison, and professional development)

 Administrative Assistants